 Solar creates jobs.
 Lots of them.

 Solar employs hundreds of thousands of Americans.
 Behind every solar array—from the small rooftop system to the larger utility-scale solar farm—lies a team of engineers, electricians, equipment manufacturers, system designers, salespeople, and field installers.
 As solar grows, so too does solar employment.
-Solar now employs more than 250,000 Americans in all 50 states.
+Solar now employs more than 250,000 Americans full time across all 50 states.
 By going solar at your home or business, you’re helping to expand solar employment!